kdm9/kWIP/doc/pipelines.rst

 and a billion bins.
 This is saved, with gzip compression, to the ``*.ct.gz`` files under ``./hashes``.
 These are the direct input to ``kwip``.
-Note that this hash is probably a bit small for this dataset, but we will go ahead anyway so this works on most modern laptop.
+Note that this hash is probably a bit small for this dataset, but we will go ahead anyway so this works on most modern laptops.

 Distance Calculation
 ^^^^^^^^^^^^^^^^^^^^

-So here's the meat of the protocol: calculating the pairwise distances between these samples, which are from the two major groups of rice, Indica and Japonica.
+So here's the core of the protocol: calculating the pairwise distances between these samples, which are from the two major groups of rice, Indica and Japonica.